Step-by-Step Guide to Creating Your Financial Plan

 By clicking on the pink line in the income graph, we can see we have 1,000 to spend monthly until the early retirement date.
 Let's use this surplus to build savings!

 Savings planning helps you understand if you can cover your costs and even retire early.
-Set up your savings strategy:
+A savings subject is made up of three parts: general settings, deposits, and withdrawals.

 After adding the savings plan, we recalculate.
 Now the wealth graph shows the shortage has moved from age 76 to age 85 (2058)—a significant improvement!